Njugen/tabflower/README.md

 The rendered contents contains the following notable components and data passed to them (data are passed as props, defined below):

 - Any Modal Component
-    These components render popup, using Bootstrap's CSS modal (graphical features such as fadein and fadeout powered by jQuery are not included).
-Which modal is launched depends on what data is set in <App /> component state by ``modalHandler()``

-    - __onSave__: Props acting as a function.
-Meant for use when the modal wants to pass data to the <App /> component (optional)
-    - __onDismiss__: Props acting as a function.
-MEant for use when the modal is dismissed and cleanup work needs to be done in <App />. (mandatory)

 - MainSidebar
     Component rendering the sidebar, listing all main views

-    - __onMainSidebarClick__: Props acting as a function.
-This gets called by the sidebar when the user clicks any navigation link listed (mandatory)

 - RouteList
     Component containing all views available to the user.
-This component also mounts views by the path set in the addressbar, using the react-router-dom library.
-For example: _/dashboard_ mounts ``<DashboardView>`` component, _/calendar_ mounts ``<CalendarView>``.

-    - __onRaiseModal__: Props acting as a function.
-Triggered when a view listed wants to trigger a modal
-    - __onNavigation__: Props acting as a function.
-Triggered by a view when it has been mounted
+Content is mounted based on the path given in the addressbar

 - ViewFooter
     Component containing the footer of the whole graphical user interface

 - FullWidthLoadbar
     Component containing and animating a loadbar on top of the DOM.
-Animation triggers each time the refreshfactor in the App component state is increased.

 __src/components/views/view.jsx: The view component__